Should You Remortgage with Early Repayment Charges?

 - Remortgaging onto a new product

-An early repayment charge will normally have criteria attached to it.
-It is common for lenders to put both value and time limits on an early repayment charge.
-For example, some lenders allow you to make overpayments up to a certain threshold before an early repayment charge applies.
-This is typically 10% of the sum outstanding per annum.
+An early repayment charge will usually have specific criteria attached.
+It is common for lenders to set both value and time limits.
+For example, some lenders allow overpayments up to a certain threshold before a charge applies.
+This is typically up to 10% of the outstanding balance per year.

-Most early repayment charges will only apply for the duration of your mortgage deal.
-For example, if you are fixed into a deal for 5 years, the early repayment charge will likely be in force for a 5-year period.
+Most early repayment charges only apply for the duration of your mortgage deal.
+For instance, if you are on a five-year fixed-rate deal, the charge will usually apply for the full five-year term.

-You may find that your early repayment charge is fixed for the entire period or decreases over time.
-For example, some lenders have staggered early repayment charges where the charge is higher in the early years and reduced toward the end of the deal.
+You may also find that your early repayment charge is either fixed for the entire period or reduces over time.
+Some lenders use a staggered structure, where the charge is higher in the early years and decreases towards the end of the deal.

 The calculation for deciding whether to remortgage early is fairly simple.
-First you must calculate how much you will save each month by remortgaging early.
-For example, if you have exactly 3 years left on your mortgage deal and switching saves you £200 a month – your total saving will be £7,200.
+First, you need to work out how much you would save each month by switching.
+For example, if you have exactly three years left on your mortgage deal and remortgaging saves you £200 per month, your total saving would be £7,200.

-Once you have calculated your saving, you should look at how much the early repayment charge is.
-For example, a lender may have a fixed early repayment charge of £10,000 over the term you have the deal.
-In this example, it is beneficial to continue with your existing mortgage product as the saving isn’t offset by the charge you must pay to the lender.
-In simple terms, you need to calculate your saving and your early repayment charge then work out which option costs you more.
+Once you have calculated your potential savings, you should compare this with the early repayment charge.
+For example, a lender may have a fixed early repayment charge of £10,000 for the remainder of your deal.
+In this scenario, it would be better to stay with your existing mortgage, as the savings do not outweigh the penalty you would have to pay.
+In simple terms, calculate your savings and compare them with the early repayment charge to see which option costs you more.

-If there are exceptional circumstances that mean you must remortgage, or your situation would be improved by remortgaging – it might be acceptable to pay an early repayment charge that is greater than a potential saving.
-For example, if you have anti-social neighbours and want to move home, it might be worth paying the penalty to exit your current mortgage deal early rather than spend years tolerating poor conduct from neighbours.
+If there are exceptional circumstances where remortgaging would significantly improve your situation, it may still be worth paying an early repayment charge even if it exceeds your potential savings.
+For example, if you have anti-social neighbours and want to move home, it might be worth paying the penalty to exit your mortgage early rather than spending years dealing with an unpleasant living situation.

 Can I Get a Mortgage Without an Early Repayment Charge?

-Personal factors affect a mortgage rate, such as the amount you wish to borrow, the amount of deposit you can put down and your credit score.
+Personal factors affect your mortgage rate, such as the amount you want to borrow, the size of your deposit, and your credit score.

 Yes, there are mortgage products available with no early repayment charges.
-A whole of market mortgage broker will be able to look at your needs and direct you to a product without an early repayment charge.
+A whole-of-market mortgage broker can assess your needs and direct you to a suitable product without an early repayment charge.

-Although mortgage products exist without early repayment charges, you should be aware this isn’t the norm.
-Most lenders apply early repayment charges.
-The reason why a lender applies an early repayment charge is because they calculate a specific profit in return for offering your original mortgage deal.
+However, you should be aware that mortgages without early repayment charges are not the norm.
+Most lenders apply these charges because they calculate a specific level of profit in return for offering your original mortgage deal.

-If you exit without penalty, the lender will not make the desired profit they need to offer that product.
-Most competitive mortgage products will have exit penalties in the form of early repayment charges.
+If you exit the mortgage without penalty, the lender will not achieve the expected profit required to offer that product.
+As a result, most competitive mortgage deals include exit penalties in the form of early repayment charges.

 How Can I Avoid Paying an Early Repayment Charge When Remortgaging?

-The easiest way to avoid an early repayment charge is to wait until the end of the product term.
-For example, if you have a product with an early repayment charge for 5 years, waiting until the 5 years has elapsed will avoid the early repayment charge.
+The easiest way to avoid an early repayment charge is to wait until the end of your product term.
+For example, if your mortgage has a five-year early repayment charge period, waiting until the five years have passed will allow you to remortgage without penalty.

-If you contact a reputable mortgage broker, they should arrange a mortgage offer six months before the product expiry date.
-As mortgage offers are typically valid for six months, a broker and solicitor can arrange for the new mortgage to start on the date that your existing mortgage product expires.
+If you contact a reputable mortgage broker, they should arrange a mortgage offer around six months before your product expiry date.
+As mortgage offers are typically valid for six months, your broker and solicitor can coordinate the new mortgage to start on the exact date your current deal ends.

 If you can’t wait for the early repayment charge period to pass, you can try the following:

-- Contact the lender and ask if they will extend any kind of goodwill gesture to reduce the early repayment charge.
-Lenders rarely do this but it is not unheard of, so it is worth a try.
+- Contact your lender and ask whether they will offer any goodwill gesture to reduce the early repayment charge.
+Lenders rarely do this, but it is not unheard of, so it is worth asking.

-- Speak to a whole of market mortgage broker and ask them to find a product that saves you enough money to offset the cost of the early repayment charge.
-This is likely to be a more practical solution than relying on a lender to waive or reduce an early repayment charge.
+- Speak to a whole-of-market mortgage broker and ask them to find a deal that saves you enough money to offset the cost of the early repayment charge.
+This is usually more practical than relying on the lender to reduce or waive the fee.

-If you want to remortgage an existing mortgage with early repayment charges, contact Boon Brokers today.
-We can advise you further and give you a specific recommendation for your circumstances.
+If you are considering remortgaging and have early repayment charges, contact Boon Brokers today.
+We can provide tailored advice and a specific recommendation based on your circumstances.